thonyromes/nextjs-15-test-app/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Task and Instructions

+To learn more about Next.js, take a look at the following resources:

+- API Integration: fetch a list of users records from 'https://dummyjson.com/users?limit=<number>&skip=<number>'

+- Rendering: Use UserCard component to render the list of users on the page, the card should only display these fields (image, firstName, lastName and age).

+- Styling & Responsiveness: style the UserCard with Styled-Components, You can use tailwind for page/general styling and responsiveness.
+On medium and lager screens display  UserCard in Grid-2 layout, and on smaller screens Grid-1 .

+- Navigation: Create a User details page, the UserCard should be able to navigate to the details page which will other details about the user.

 ## Learn More